 Percutaneous device failure

-Percutaneous closure of PFO during cardiac catheterization is an emerging therapeutic option.
+Percutaneous closure of PFO during cardiac catheterization is another, less-invasive therapeutic option.
 Indications for its use include the following:

 Recurrent cryptogenic stroke due to presumed paradoxical embolism (resulting from PFO failure of conventional drug therapy)